 There are few hints regarding building slide decks.
-First of all, try not to do them the night before – this is additional stress you don’t want to go through.
-Most speakers advice not to put too much content on the slides.
-Of course, you can fit whole 9,000-word Wikipedia article on one slide, but effectively you can pass much less information.
-Use slides to display images, sketches or schematics.
+First, try not to do them the night before – this is additional stress you don’t want to go through.
+Most speakers advise not to put too much content on the slides.
+Of course, you can fit the whole 9,000-word Wikipedia article on one slide, but effectively you can pass much less information.
+Use slides to display images, sketches, or schematics.

 When showing code, make sure it’s readable and focused.
-The audience should be able to understand the code and on top of that know, which lines you are talking about at the moment.
+The audience should be able to understand the code and on top of that, they should know, which lines you are talking about at the moment.
 There are few techniques to make it happen – drop boilerplate, use high contrast, make the code you are talking about bold or change its color …

 The outline prepared and backed by slides.
 Now – rinse and repeat.